spsforks/SCons-scons-wiki/SubstQuoteEscapeCache.md

 * **Tokenize** Evaluate a string and convert it into a sequence of tokens.
 In our context, the result is a surface interpolation.
 * **Whitespace** One or more spaces (or tabs or ...).
 In general, consecutive whitespace may be compressed into a single space without loss of meaning.
 Whitespace may or may not be a token type, depending on the design requirements.
 * **(((more?)))**

-<a name="cache_note"></a>[note] For us, the shallow interpolation is always safe to cache since it depends solely on the string itself; other interpolation types could also be cached if there is some way to invalidate them if the underlying values change.
+For us, the shallow interpolation is always safe to cache since it depends solely on the string itself; other interpolation types could also be cached if there is some way to invalidate them if the underlying values change.
 It's unlikely that bottom interpolations could be made safe to cache in all cases.

 # The Design